mestru17/bannerize/README.md

 # bannerize
 bannerize is a command line script that reads lines of LaTeX markup (either as program arguments or from stdin) and inserts comment banners for each section and chapter.
+This makes it easier to see where one section ends and the next one begins on long LaTeX documents.

 ## Example